colaprograms/2019-hackathon-ocr-wymbah/README.md

-An OCR program for small handwritten numbers like 135.8 or 4,2 that Meza gets from its medical records app.
+An OCR program for small handwritten numbers like 135.8 or 4,2.

 Try out the notebooks!